IBM/iot-edge-predictive-models-dsx/README.md

 [**Node-RED Starter**](https://console.bluemix.net/catalog/starters/node-red-starter)
   ![](doc/source/images/bluemix_service_nodered.png)

+* On the newly created Node-RED application page, click on `Connections`.
+* Click on `Create Connection` and select the DB2 Warehouse service that was created in the previous step.
+Click on `Connect`.
+> This binds the DB2 Warehouse service to Node-RED.
+* Click on `Getting Started`.
-* On the newly created Node-RED application page, Click on `Visit App URL` to launch the Node-RED editor once the application is in `Running` state.
+* Click on `Visit App URL` to launch the Node-RED editor once the application is in `Running` state.
 * On the `Welcome to your new Node-RED instance on IBM Cloud` screen, Click on `Next`.
 * On the `Secure your Node-RED editor` screen, enter a username and password to secure the Node-RED editor and click on `Next`.
 * On the `Browse available IBM Cloud nodes` screen, click on `Next`.